bhavik25-cpu/nodejs--interview-theory/README.md

 11.	os:

-•	The os module provides operating system-related utility methods.
+•	The os module provides operating system-relate d utility methods.
 You can retrieve information about the system, such as CPU architecture, memory, and network interfaces.

 12.	stream: